What is an Operating System

 • Files usually organized into directories

-• Access control on most systems to determine who can access what
+• Access control on most systems to determine who can access

 • OS activities include